gintonicai/documentation/mvp/inference-subchain-guide/faqs.md

 **A:** We recommend rotating your API keys at least every 90 days.
 You can easily generate new keys and revoke old ones from your account dashboard.

-#### Q: What are the system requirements for using the Inference Subchain?
+#### Q: What are the system requirements for using the inference subchain?

 **A:** You'll need Linux Ubuntu 20.04 or later, a GPU with at least 2G VRAM, installed video card drivers and the 'nvidia-smi' package, a HuggingFace account with an Access Token, and a valid blockchain wallet address.
 Check our Getting Started guide for more details.